Smart science to improve lives™

 Digital, online and device/app developments have changed the way people discover, interact with and buy products, including those for beauty and personal care.
 Consumers have an appetite for learning and are increasingly relying on digital channels for product recommendations, application tips and reviews.

 Through these hashtags and mega-trending ones like #hairtok, which contains more than 22billion videos, consumers have instant and easy access to a whole host of hair care content, influencing their purchases and hair routines.
-Read our recent blog ‘TikTok hair care and scalp care trends – how is it evolving the beauty landscape and influencing Generation Z?’ to find out more about TikTok hair trends and the impact this is having on the industry and consumers.

 Hair damage and hair health